curioustorvald/TerranVirtualDisk/README.md

 # TerranVirtualDisk

-Virtual Filesystem with built-in editor.
+Virtual Filesystem with built-in finder (aka explorer by Windows folks).

 ## How to use